DOCUMENT TSC-2026/B21 · BLOG POST 21 · CONSUMER COMMERCE · REV. 01

 It's a strategy problem.

 LTV is not a vanity metric.
 It is the number your entire acquisition strategy sits on.
-Your CAC ceiling — the maximum you can justify paying to acquire a customer — is a direct function of LTV.
+Your CAC ceiling (the maximum you can justify paying to acquire a customer) is a direct function of LTV.
 Your channel mix decisions depend on which channels produce customers with the highest actual lifetime value, not the highest volume.
 Your retention investment is justified or cut based on what a retained customer is worth.
+If you want that ceiling as an actual number, you can work out your max allowable CAC with the free calculator I built for exactly this.

 +